 The bell is rung 15 seconds after the red card for a table topic or evaluation, and 30 seconds after the red card for a speech after which we applaud the speaker off the stage.
-The bell would not normally be used for the General Evaluator, unless they are in excess of the red card for at least 2 minutes.

 1) Start timing when the President opens the meeting and for every subsequent function where timings are indicated.